tago-io/decoders/decoders/connector/radionode/rn320-bth/description.md

-# Radionode RN320 - Temperature & Humidity Cloud Data Logger

-The Radionode RN320 series is a robust, battery-operated wireless environmental sensor, professionally engineered for durability and extreme longevity, boasting an unbelievable 10-year battery life (RN320-BTH model with 17,000mAh) facilitated by LoRaWAN technology for easy, wide-range network setup.
-This specific RN320-BTH model excels with an embedded high-accuracy temperature and humidity sensor, critical data protection via a retransmission function that prevents sample drops, and permanent local storage on a microSD card.
-User interaction is enhanced by an E-paper display, loud buzzer, and LED indicator, while quick access to comprehensive remote monitoring is ensured by simple QR code registration to the Radionode365 service.
+The Radionode RN320-BTH is a robust wireless environmental sensor featuring a 10-year battery life and LoRaWAN technology.
+It includes embedded temperature/humidity sensors, data backup via retransmission and microSD storage, an E-paper display, and easy QR code setup for remote monitoring on Radionode365.